Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: General Discussion

-Moreover, this study is the first to compute the PSE of pseudo-weight sensation between tendon vibration and motion gain (XP3).
-With the PSE obtained in our experiment, developers can design a wider range of pseudo-weight sensation by combining tendon vibration and motion gain.
+However, it was clarified that the tendon vibration has a side effect.
+Although it functions as noise on a haptic motion cue, it also functions as an additional haptic weight cue.
+To investigate this effect, this study is the first to compute the PSE of pseudo-weight perceptions between tendon vibration and motion gain (XP3).
+With the PSE obtained in our experiment, developers can design a wider range of pseudo-weight perception by combining tendon vibration and motion gain.
 Fig.\ref{SummaryOfResults} summarizes our results.
-Practically, as the PSE was 0.64 and using the results of the first experiment, we could compute that the presentable range of weight sensation with tendon vibration and gain is to be theoretically the same as 0.45 ($=0.64*0.74$) to 0.98 ($=0.64*1.53$) without tendon vibration.
+Practically, as the PSE was 0.64 and using the results of the first experiment, we could compute that the presentable range of weight perception with tendon vibration and gain is to be theoretically the same as 0.45 ($=0.64*0.74$) to 0.98 ($=0.64*1.53$) without tendon vibration.
 Therefore, considering the resolution (results of XP2), the most efficient manner of combining techniques is to use 0.74 to 1.53 of gain with tendon vibration and 0.98 to 1.41 without tendon vibration.
-Then, we can present at least seven levels of weight sensation (by $(1.53-0.74)/0.19+(1.41-0.98)/0.20$).
-We nearly double the capacity for simulating virtual weights: four steps only without vibration, and up to seven steps exploiting vibrations.
-However, because the effect of tendon vibration has individual differences, implementing a calibration step to map the effects of tendon vibration and motion gain for each user may be better in a practical application.
+Then, the technique can present at least seven levels of weight perception (by $(1.53-0.74)/0.19+(1.41-0.98)/0.20$).
+The technique should nearly double the capacity for simulating virtual weights: four steps without vibration, and up to seven steps exploiting vibrations.